Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Bilingurr had a median taxpayer income of $70,144 and an average income of $82,437 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is among the highest in Australia, compared to Rest of WA's median income of $59,973 and average income of $74,392.
-By September 2025, current estimates project a median income of approximately $76,892 and an average income of $90,367 based on Wage Price Index growth of 9.62% since financial year 2023.
+The suburb of Bilingurr had a median taxpayer income of $70,144 and an average income of $82,437 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is among the highest in Australia, with Rest of WA having a median income of $59,973 and an average income of $74,392.
+Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes for September 2025 would be approximately $76,892 (median) and $90,367 (average).
 According to the 2021 Census, household, family, and personal incomes in Bilingurr rank highly nationally, between the 89th and 95th percentiles.
-Income distribution data shows that the $1,500 - $2,999 bracket dominates with 33.3% of residents (581 people), similar to the broader area where 31.1% occupy this bracket.
-Economic strength is evident through 37.6% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
-Housing accounts for 15.1% of income, while strong earnings place residents within the 88th percentile for disposable income.
+Income distribution data shows that 33.3% of residents (610 people) fall into the $1,500 - 2,999 bracket, similar to the broader area where 31.1% occupy this bracket.
+Economic strength is evident with 37.6% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+Housing accounts for 15.1% of income, and residents rank within the 88th percentile for disposable income.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income